Dr Beth Johnson

 (2017) “The Age of Perversion: L’ennui, Erotic Combat and Intergenerational Existentialism”, In: Peberdy D; Kerr D (eds.)
 Tainted Love: Screening Sexual Perversities.
 I.B.Tauris.
 (Submitted)

-(2016) “This Is England: Authorship, Emotion and Class Telly”, In: Johnson B; Forrest D (eds.)
-Social Class and Television Drama in Contemporary Britain.
-Palgrave.
-(Accepted)
+(2017) “This Is England: Authorship, emotion and class telly”, In: Social Class and Television Drama in Contemporary Britain.
+13-28

 (2016) “Council Estates, Culture and 'Shameless' Spaces”, In: Dobson J; Rayner Y (eds.)
 Mapping Cinematic Norths.
 Peter Lang.